mbaz/SinusoidalRegressions.jl/docs/src/index.md

 !!! note "A note on the frequency"
     The frequency ``f`` is assumed to be expressed in hertz throughout.

-Three types of sinusoidal fitting algorithms are provided:
+Four types of sinusoidal fitting algorithms are provided:

-  * IEEE 1057 3-parameter and 4-parameter algorithms.
-These are able to fit only the sinusoidal model ``s_s(x)``.
+  * IEEE 1057 3-parameter and 4-parameter algorithms[^1].
+These are able to fit only the sinusoidal model
+    ``s_s(x)``.
 The 4-parameter version requires a very close estimate of the frequency ``f`` and dense sampling of several periods of the sinusoid.

-  * The algorithms proposed by J. Jacquelin, based on the idea of finding an integral equation whose solution is the desired sinusoidal model.
+  * The algorithms proposed by J. Jacquelin, based on the idea of finding an integral equation whose solution is the desired sinusoidal model[^2].
 This integral equation is linear and can be solved using linear least-squares.
 These algorithms have several benefits:

       * They are non-iterative.